shivanshdave/2020-432/classes/class12/README.md

 1. Please remember that we don't have class this Thursday 2020-02-27.
 2. There is a [Minute Paper after Class 12](http://bit.ly/432-2020-minute-12).
 Please complete it by 2 PM Wednesday 2020-02-26.
 3. The [Answer Sketch for Homework 3](https://github.com/THOMASELOVE/2020-432/tree/master/homework/hw03) is available.
 We anticipate **grades** appearing at http://bit.ly/432-2020-grades by 5 PM on 2020-02-25.
+4. **Calendar Updates**
+    - I've committed since we last met to having a total of **6 Homeworks** this term, and I've specified the dates on [the Calendar](https://github.com/THOMASELOVE/2020-432/blob/master/calendar.md).
+There may be one additional (optional) bonus assignment.
+Homework 4 is due at 5 PM on Monday 2020-03-23, and Homeworks 5 and 6 are due 2020-04-13 and 2020-04-20, respectively.
+I'll post the instructions for each Homework at least one week in advance.
+    - I've committed to having 3 Quizzes, in total, this semester, and I've [posted the dates to the Calendar](https://github.com/THOMASELOVE/2020-432/blob/master/calendar.md).
+Quiz 2 is at the end of March, and Quiz 3 is at the end of April.
 4. **Project 1 Proposal Status**
     - Let's take a look at [where we are](https://github.com/THOMASELOVE/2020-432/blob/master/projects/project1/approved_proposals.md).
 5. Since we last met, there have been several updates to the [Project 1 Instructions](https://github.com/THOMASELOVE/2020-432/tree/master/projects/project1).